SalahiErensel/Calculator/README.md

 # Calculator
-A basic calculator designed and coded with Java.
+A basic calculator that I designed and coded with Java.